lakshaysethi/docker/README.md

 # docker

-build the  Dockerfile in i3-ubuntu run the Dockerfile with exposing port 5900 can use ngrok to port forward to your local
+run ubuntu-i3 firefox vs code etc in a docker container: build the  Dockerfile in i3-ubuntu run the Dockerfile with exposing port 5900 can use ngrok to port forward to your local